deftio/simpleJSLib/README.md

-# Simple JS Lib: A Javascript UMD working example
+# Simple JS Lib: A portable Javascript library working example based on the UMD (Universal Module Defition)

 This repo contains a working example of a simple "universal" javascript library which exports correctly on commonjs (nodejs), requirejs, and web-browser environments without need for a build/packing tool.
 This allows properly written js code to work in both browser and console apps.

 Useful for quick n dirty jobs.
-Based in the UMD univeral module definition.
+Based on the UMD univeral module definition.

 ## Usage